 Your personal physician should have a record of your last tetanus/diphtheria booster and whether you have had the hepatitis B series.
 Often parents remember, even if you do not, if you have had the chickenpox.
 About 90% of college students have had the disease, and those students do not need the varicella vaccination.
 If you or your parents do not remember whether you have had the chickenpox, your physician may want to order a blood test to determine whether you have had the chickenpox.

-The information submitted on the Health Screening Data Form will be treated as a confidential record, like your academic records.
-The only college staff who will have access to your immunization record and health screening data are those who need to handle or see it in the context of documenting your compliance with the college health screening requirements for clinical course placement.
+The information submitted will be treated as a confidential record, like your academic records.
+The only individuals who will have access to your immunization record and health screening data are those who need to handle or see it in the context of documenting your compliance with the college health screening requirements for clinical course placement.

 Contact your personal health care provider (your doctor or clinic) or the county health department with questions about your immunizations or tuberculosis screening.
 College personnel, including faculty, are not qualified to answer questions specific to your immunization status and tuberculosis screening needs.

 Questions about the selective admission processes for programs in the Allied Health and Human Services Division should be directed to the program director for the program of interest.